Tamil Eelam national football team

-The Tamil Eelam National Football Team (தமிழீழத் தேசிய உதைபந்தாட்ட அணி) a representative football team for Tamil Eelam.
-The team, which consists of professional and semi-professional drawn from the Eelam Tamil diaspora community in Canada and Europe, was established in 2012 by the Tamileelam Football Association (TEFA).
-TEFA is affiliated to the Confederation of Independent Football Associations, an umbrella association for entities unaffiliated with FIFA therefore cannot compete for the FIFA World Cup and the AFC Asian Cup since they are not affiliated with the Asian Football Confederation (AFC).
+The Tamil Eelam National Football Team (தமிழீழத் தேசிய உதைபந்தாட்ட அணி) is a representative football team for Tamil Eelam, a proposed state in Sri Lanka.
+The team, which mostly consists of players drawn from the Sri Lankan Tamil diaspora community in Canada and Europe, was established in 2012 by the Tamileelam Football Association (TEFA).
+TEFA is affiliated to the Confederation of Independent Football Associations, an umbrella association for entities unaffiliated with FIFA, and therefore cannot compete in the FIFA World Cup and the AFC Asian Cup since they are not affiliated with the Asian Football Confederation (AFC).
 As of March 2020, the team was ranked 16th in the CONIFA World ranking.

 History

 The Tamil Eelam Football Association was established by the Global Tamil Youth League on 8 April 2012.
 The Tamil Eelam national football team made its international debut at the 2012 VIVA World Cup held in Iraqi Kurdistan, finishing in 7th place.
 The team took part in the Tynwald Hill International Football Tournament History held on the Isle of Man in July 2013, finishing in 3rd place.
 The team took part in the 2014 ConIFA World Football Cup held in the Sápmi region.